It started so innocently.

 And from hand-peeling these boiled potatoes.
 This was half of them.

 Then we realized we had bought the wrong limes.
-According to Homer’s recipe for pisco sours, it’s very important that you use full-size limes, not the small, Mexican Key limes that we had stocked up on.
-So there was a diversion to buy a whopping, 120 limes!
+According to Homer’s recipe for pisco sours, it’s very important that you use full-size limes, not the small, Mexican key limes that we had stocked up on.
+So there was a time out when he ran out and bought–get this–120 limes!

 We were busy little bees for several hours straight.